 That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked upon, and our hands have handled, of the Word of life;1 John 1:1(KJV)

-This Jesus is the Son of God, Who is equal in essence and character with every aspect of the Father, is the same Jesus that John heard with his ears, saw with his eyes and handled with his body.
+This Jesus - Son of God Who is equal in essence and character with every aspect of the Father, is the same Jesus that John heard with his ears, saw with his eyes, and handled with his body.

 And so he wrote these words to encourage us: "What we have seen and heard we proclaim to you also, so that you too may have fellowship with us; and indeed our fellowship is with the Father, and with His Son Jesus Christ.
 These things we write, so that our joy may be made complete."

 Heavenly Father, praise Your name for the Lord Jesus Christ Who is the Word of life.
 Thank You that in the beginning was the Word, and the Word was with God, and the Word was God.
 How wonderful that John saw the Lord Jesus with his own eyes, lived with Him, and learned from Him.
 I am looking forward to that glorious day when I too will see Jesus, face to face.
 In Jesus' name, AMEN.